CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Soulcraft/Soulcraft.md

 #### Absorb Fellblood: Souls

 Souls can be absorbed and feed on to regain Fellblood.
 Victim can not resist.
 An extra point of Fellblood should be awarded if a Fellkin or Brightkin is consumed.

-#### Spiritual Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-This effect has a duration of 1 hour.